NornirAS/HACKATHON_2023/HTTP.md

 ## Send

-To send data you will need to send POST request using “Synx-Cat 1” in the header section against your own service.
+To send data you will need to send POST request using "Synx-Cat 1" in the header section against your own service.
 With HTTP data sent as query string where, each data element is a key.

 body = {{ baseBody }}&output={{ yourServiceOutputValue }}”